-Not-fast-enough shipping is another important reason for shopping cart abandonment – 26% of customers decide not to buy because the delivery takes too long.
+Not-fast-enough shipping is another critical reason for abandoned carts – 26% of customers decide not to buy because the delivery takes too long.

-Long checkout process can be annoying.
-You just can’t purchase what you need quickly, because of all those unnecessary steps – 21% of customers abandoned their cart in that case.
+A long checkout process can be annoying.
+You can’t purchase what you need quickly because of all those unnecessary steps – 21% of customers abandoned their cart in that case.

 Solution: Try to keep things simple.
 Allow your customers to buy without registering an account.
 And don’t ask for unnecessary information.